callum-hart/immutable-styles/docsNext/notes.md

 ## Advanced Concepts

-- Single Inheritance Model
-	- see singleInheritanceModel.md, need to update examples to use JSX
 - Strict CSS Inheritance
 - Discrete Breakpoints
-- Unambiguos Declarations
 - Pre-processor'esque Features
 	- see features.md
 - How it Works